Education in the United Kingdom: Vocational

 Technical and vocational education in the United Kingdom is introduced during the secondary school years and goes on until further and higher education.
 Secondary vocational education is also known as further education.
-It is separate from secondary education and doesn't belong to the category of higher education.
+It is separate from secondary education and does not belong to the category of higher education.
 Further education incorporates vocational oriented education as well as a combination of general secondary education.
 Students can also go on to a further education college to prepare themselves for the Vocational Certificate of Education (VCE), which is similar to the A-levels.
 Major provider of vocational qualifications in the United Kingdom include the City and Guilds of London Institute and Edexcel.
 Higher National Certificates and Higher National Diplomas typically require 1 and 2 years of full-time study and credit from either HNE or Diplomas can be transferred toward an undergraduate degree.
 Along with the HNC and HND, students who are interested in other vocational qualifications may pursue a Foundation degree, which is a qualification that trains people to be highly skilled technicians.
 The National Apprenticeship Service also offers vocational education where people at ages of 16 and older enter apprenticeships in order to learn a skilled trade.
 There are over 60 different certifications can be obtained through an apprenticeship, which typically lasts from 1 to 3 years.
 Trades apprentices receive paid wages during training and spend one day at school and the rest in the workplace to hone their skills.

 T Levels are a technical qualification being introduced between Autumn 2020 and 2023.
 They are intended to provide the knowledge and experience needed for learners to progress to skilled employment, further study or a higher apprenticeship.